 This recipe for Carrot Cranberry Salad swaps the classic raisins for dried cranberries and adds in pineapple, toasted pecans, and lemon for a bright, fresh, crunchy side your family will love!

 Ok, I’ll admit it.
 I’m not a raisin fan.
 Actually, that’s putting it pretty mildly.
-I have a pretty strong disdain for the things.
+I have a pretty strong disdain for those things.
 But I love carrots.
-So when someone asked me the other day if I liked carrot raisin salad, I said, “No, I don’t like raisins.”
-But the thought crossed my mind that I could just swap the raisins for dried cranberries.
+So when someone asked me a while back if I liked carrot raisin salad, I said, “No, I don’t like raisins.”
+Then the thought hit me… I could just swap the raisins for dried cranberries.
 I’ve done that in other recipes like my grandmother’s Icebox Fruitcake, so why not here?

-You could also use a 10-ounce bag of matchstick carrots to make the process even easier, but I found the texture pretty different and not quite what I wanted.
+- Substitute in Matchstick Carrots – You could use a 10-ounce bag of matchstick carrots to make the process even easier, but I found the texture to be pretty different and not quite what I wanted.
 Still, if you’re short on time or don’t have a way to shred them, the matchstick carrots will work.

+How many cups will the shredded carrots make?
 The recipe calls for about 6 medium-sized carrots.
 I found that to be roughly 1 pound of carrots.
-Once they’re grated, you’ll need 3 1/2 to 4 cups.
+Once they’re grated, you’ll end up with about 3 1/2 to 4 cups.

-Yes, you can use raisins in this recipe – regular or even golden raisins.
+Can I use raisins instead of cranberries?
+Yes, you can use raisins in this recipe – regular or even golden raisins will do.

-When it comes to those pecans, toasting them adds a deep savoriness and intensifies the flavor.
+Is it necessary to toast the pecans?
+When it comes to the pecans, I highly recommend toasting them because it adds a deep savoriness and intensifies the flavor.
 Pop them in a 350ยฐ oven for about 5 minutes if they’re in pieces or 7 to 8 minutes if they’re halves.
 Just take them out once they become fragrant.
 You’ll also need to let them cool completely before adding them to the salad.

-When it comes to peeling those carrots, it’s a matter of preference.
+Can I eat the peel of the carrots?
+When it comes to peeling the carrots, it’s a matter of preference.
 If they’re scrubbed well, there’s nothing wrong with eating the peel.
 Some folks say they have an “earthy” flavor, so you can certainly peel them if you like.

 Recipe Card